 There are some places you go to that you click with right away.
 I’ve felt that way about several cities I’ve visited, including Montreal.

 I didn’t realize I had booked my train trip to Montreal at the same time as the Montreal Grand Prix.
-At the time of this trip (back in the olden days of 2013) I did not have a smart phone.
+At the time of this trip (back in the olden days of 2013), I did not have a smartphone.
 I had an old iPod touch with wifi only capabilities and GPS that I took for the road trip part of my trip.
 While in my hostel in Ottawa I tried to find a hostel (in my budget) in Montreal with some availability.
-Everything seemed to be sold out, but I finally found a room.
+Everything seemed to be sold out, but I finally found a room at a hostel in the Latin Quarter.
 I booked it and the train ticket and went on my way.

 So what tipped me from “yeah Montreal seems okay” to “holy hell I’m in love.”
 Was it the street art?
 The architecture?
 The pink balloons hanging about the street in the Gay Village?
 The food (poutine yes!)?
 The atmosphere?
 The nice weather?
 Was it the fact that Mac’s Convenience stores (RIP) in Quebec were called Couche-Tard, and that childish thing made me laugh when I saw it?
 Was it because some of my rudimentary school French was coming back, so I understood the cashier at the drug store was asking if I’d like a bag for my purchase?
 (And I got to say “non, merci” so nine years of French class paid off).